aistabci/abci-docs/en/docs/faq.md

 | `/groups2/gAA50NNN/` | Completed in July 1, 2021 |
 | `/fs3`               | Start in Mid Oct, 2021    |

-## Q. How to write data to the Old Area
+## Q. Why cannot I write data to the Old Area

 The **Old Area** `/groups1` and `/fs3` used until FY 2020 were changed to read-only on August 11, 2021, to improve the efficiency of data migration.
 If you want to write data, please use `/groups` and `/projects` in the **New Area**.